rdempsey/jobber/README.md

 * The job application will be a list of questions, each of which has a question id and an answer.
 * The qualifications will be a list of question ids, each associated with a list of acceptable answers.
-* If an application fails to answer any one of these questions with an acceptable answer, the application should be rejected.
+* If an applicant fails to answer any one of these questions with an acceptable answer, their application should be rejected.
 Otherwise the application should be accepted.
 * The employer should be able to view only the accepted applications.

 Jobber achieves the following by: